VESTA TODAY

 Because the ancient temple was dressed in laurel, you should put greenery, fresh flowers or even a small herb garden that contains a bay plant on your lararium.

+Your lararium can hold mementoes of family members, living and dead, as well as sentimental items.
 You will also place other items on your lararium, such as a beeswax candle, offerings and libations (more on each of these in turn, below).

 Regardless of where you place it or what you put upon it, be sure to create a lararium that is “you”.
 It should make you feel happy and comforted whenever you look at it.
 But most importantly, it should give you a spiritual focus to honor Vesta in all the ways you will come to know.